ID2223-2024-group2/project/README.md

 ## Training

 This section very crudely outlines how the models were trained.
-Trained models were saved on Hopsworks in the model registry.
+Trained models were saved on [Hopsworks](https://www.hopsworks.ai/) in the model registry.

 ### Preprocessing

-In order to start with training, the data had to be preprocessed.
+In order to start with training, model-specific preprocessing had to be performed on the features.
 The route type feature had to be one-hot encoded, but other than that the features were mostly already clean.

 From all available data, a training dataset was created on Hopsworks.